Indian logic: Origins

-The Nasadiya Sukta of the Rigveda (RV 10.129) contains ontological speculation in terms of various logical divisions that were later recast formally as the four circles of catuskoti: "A", "not A", "A and 'not A'", and "not A and not not A".

 Medhatithi Gautama (c.
 6th century BCE) founded the anviksiki school of logic.
-The Mahabharata (12.173.45), around the 4th century BCE to 4th century CE, refers to the anviksiki and tarka schools of logic. (c.
+The Mahabharata (12.173.45), around the 4th century BCE to 4th century CE, refers to the anviksiki and tarka schools of logic.
+Pāṇini (c.
 5th century BCE) developed a form of logic (to which Boolean logic has some similarities) for his formulation of Sanskrit grammar.
 Logic is described by Chanakya (c.
 350-283 BCE) in his Arthashastra as an independent field of inquiry anviksiki.

 The schools

 Vaisheshika

 Vaisheshika, also Vaisesika, (Sanskrit: वैशेषिक) is one of the six Hindu schools of Indian philosophy.
 It came to be closely associated with the Hindu school of logic, Nyaya.
 Vaisheshika espouses a form of atomism and postulates that all objects in the physical universe are reducible to a finite number of atoms.
 Originally proposed by Kanāda (or Kana-bhuk, literally, atom-eater) from around the 2nd century BCE.